Julius II Castle and Ostia antica Hamlet

 At a later stage the Castle was used as a prison, where prisoners condemned to forced labour were held, and used by Pope Pius VII (1800-1823) and Pius IX (1846-1878) to underetake excavations at Ostia Antica.

 Visiting the Castle

-All the cultural sites of the Archaeological Park of Ostia Antica will be closed from November 6th until December 3rd 2020, as disposed by the decree of the Italian Prime Minister (November 3rd 2020), in order to reduce the contagion from COVID-19.
+Julius II Castle is closed, as disposed by the decree of the Italian Prime Minister (January 14th 2021), in order to reduce the contagion from COVID-19.

 Visitors will be able to admire every construction phase of the Castle and enjoy an extraordinary panoramic view on the surroundings.

 Due to the conditions of the walking paths, it is recommended to wear comfortable clothing and shoes (no heels, no flip flops).

 Please respect the instructions given by the staff and stay on the guided path, holding children’s hands.